awsdocs/aws-sam-developer-guide/doc_source/sam-resource-httpapi.md

 Note: If this property is set to `True` then all origins are allowed\.
 *Type*: String \| [HttpApiCorsConfiguration](sam-property-httpapi-httpapicorsconfiguration.md)
 *Required*: No
-*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.
+*AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

  `DefaultRouteSettings`   <a name="sam-httpapi-defaultroutesettings"></a>
 The default route settings for this HTTP API\.
 These settings apply to all routes, unless overridden by the `RouteSettings` property for certain routes\.
 *Type*: [RouteSettings](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigatewayv2-stage.html#cfn-apigatewayv2-stage-routesettings)
 *Required*: No
-*AWS CloudFormation Compatibility*: This property is passed directly to the `[RouteSettings](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigatewayv2-stage.html#cfn-apigatewayv2-stage-routesettings)` property of an `AWS::ApiGatewayV2::Stage`\.
+*AWS CloudFormation compatibility*: This property is passed directly to the `[RouteSettings](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigatewayv2-stage.html#cfn-apigatewayv2-stage-routesettings)` property of an `AWS::ApiGatewayV2::Stage` resource\.

  `DefinitionBody`   <a name="sam-httpapi-definitionbody"></a>
 OpenAPI specification that describes your API\.
 If neither `DefinitionUri` nor `DefinitionBody` are specified, SAM will generate a `DefinitionBody` for you based on your template configuration\.
 *Type*: String
 *Required*: No
-*AWS CloudFormation Compatibility*: This property is similar to the `[Body](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigatewayv2-api.html#cfn-apigatewayv2-api-body)` property of an `AWS::ApiGatewayV2::Api`\.
+*AWS CloudFormation compatibility*: This property is similar to the `[Body](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigatewayv2-api.html#cfn-apigatewayv2-api-body)` property of an `AWS::ApiGatewayV2::Api` resource\.
 If certain properties are provided, content may be inserted or modified into the DefinitionBody before being passed to CloudFormation\.
 Properties include `Auth` and an `EventSource` of type HttpApi on for a corresponding `AWS::Serverless::Function`\.

  `DefinitionUri`   <a name="sam-httpapi-definitionuri"></a>
 AWS S3 Uri, local file path, or location object of the the OpenAPI document defining the API\.
 The AWS S3 object this property references must be a valid OpenAPI file\.
 If neither `DefinitionUri` nor `DefinitionBody` are specified, SAM will generate a `DefinitionBody` for you based on your template configuration\.